kekesh/CMSC131/README.md

 These are lecture notes for Fall 2019's CMSC 131: Object Oriented Programming I course.
 Any errors are my own responsibility.
+I was not enrolled in this course; I wrote these notes as a TA.

 Please let me know about any mistakes at ekumar1@terpmail.umd.edu